vkondepati/gis-map-viewer/docs/ROADMAP.md

 # Project Roadmap

-Strategic vision and planned development timeline for Desktop GIS Map Viewer.
+Strategic vision and planned development timeline for NexaMap.

 ## Table of Contents